Tech Goes Home collaborates with community partners to advance digital equity

 Tech Goes Home programs serve people of all ages, with courses geared towards families, adults, entrepreneurs, older adults, and more.
 We bring computers, internet, and training to families and individuals throughout Massachusetts so students can do homework, adults can find jobs and manage finances, seniors can connect with loved ones, and all can lead healthy lives.

 We offer programs for adults, as well as family-based intergenerational programs.
 TGH’s family-based programs engage youth and their caregivers together to learn digital skills as a team.
-Each family or individual who participates in our programs receives 15 hours of live, interactive digital skills training, a Chromebook or iPad, and, if needed, 12 months of internet services.
+Each family or individual who participates in our programs completes 15 hours of live, interactive digital skills training, earning a Chromebook or iPad, and, if needed, 12 months of internet services.
 Click below to learn more about our programs and see upcoming courses.